mcpalmer1980/pegasus-tool/readme.txt

 Backup Metadata
 Backup all pegasus metadata files found into a zip file.

-Select a source folderselected and press ok button.
+Select a source folder and press ok button.
 All metadata.pegasus.txt files found in the folder and its subfolders are added to a metadata.pegasus.?.zip file in the source folder, where ? is a date stamp.

 Check Files
 Find missing and extra files in a rom path.